moderndatacompany/dataos.info/docs/interfaces/lens/lens_ecosystem/lql/lql.md

   )
 ```
 ## LQL Errors and Solutions
-When you run a Lens query, you may encounter some errors due to which Lens query may not work.
+When you run a Lens query on Workbench, Notebook or any other interface like BI tools, you might come across errors concerning syntax or case sensitivity in date filters.
+These issues can prevent the Lens query from functioning properly.
 Refer to the following document for the common errors and their solutions.

 [LQL Common Errors](lens_error.md)